Pawz-bit/Pawz-bit/README.md

  𓂃　" " 　_

-• intwc (or care) , i'm verry sensitive with alot of things, it can make me have mental breakdown or just close off completely .
+• intwc (or care) , i'm verry sensitive with alot of things, it can / OR will make me close off completely .

 •  anyone under 14 intwec or dni (unless i know u.